trentmwillis/pretty-okay.dev/_posts/2017-01-04-what-do-you-do.md

 author: "Trent Willis"
 date:   2017-01-04
 image:  "2017-01-04-what-do-you-do.jpg"
+excerpt: "In spite of the prevalence of software engineering nowadays, I still have many friends and family members that don’t know what it is that I do.
+So, the following is a made-up conversation to hopefully help clarify what it is that I (and many other web developers/software engineers) do."
 ---

 In spite of the prevalence of software engineering nowadays, I still have many friends and family members that don't know what it is that I do.
 So, the following is a made-up conversation to hopefully help clarify what it is that I (and many other web developers/software engineers) do.